 SLB: So maybe I’m asking the wrong question, or the right question the wrong way.
 The fact is your latest painted works, over the past three years or so, have been figurative abstract works of young women not only in highly eroticised poses, but your women are ageless, abstracted into feminine forces, often shining with youth, often painted in luminescent golds, pinks.

 KW: That’s how I feel.
-I’m painting myself.
+I’m painting myself and the energetic qualities of Eros.
 I’m painting my life force.

 SLB: But you’re not literally, as they are not older women physically.
 So it’s a psychic portrait then, subtle energies?